-Buying a cabin in addition to your primary home can be a great investment.
+Buying vacation rental properties in addition to your primary residence can be a great investment.
 Not only will you be investing in your own health and well-being, but also in your financial future.
 When you are not exploring the great outdoors, you can always rent it out on a short-term basis.
 In fact, according to Vrbo, demand for cabin rentals increased by 25% year over year.

 It makes sense why cabin rentals are increasing in popularity.
 While they might offer only one bedroom, there are many other unique amenities, like a fire pit and hiking trails, that guests can’t necessarily find with other types of vacation properties.

-Let’s take a closer look at the ins and outs of buying and managing a cabin rental.
+Let’s take a closer look at the ins and outs of buying and managing a cabin.

-A cabin vacation rental home is a small home that’s often usually located in a rural location like the countryside or woods.
+A cabin home is a small home that’s often usually located in a rural location like the countryside or woods.
 It will also typically offer minimal amenities, putting greater emphasis on getting closer to nature.
 From wood to stone, cabins can be made from various materials.
 A mountain cabin poses bigger issues than a more accessible version but being located near the likes of a ski resort is a nice way to circumnavigate this issue.

 One of the key characteristics of A-frame cabins is their massive windows.
 While you might have to think innovatively to make up for the limited storage space, you will have ample natural light and stunning views to boast.

 Tree houses are mainly made from wood, built in or around sturdy trees for added height, and give guests the opportunity to explore the great outdoors more intimately.
 If you are interested in starting a glamping business, this type of accommodation can work well.